jacek99/dropwizard-spring-di-security-onejar-example/README.md

 **Windows**

-Install Ruby for Windows:
+Install Ruby 1.9 (NOT 2.0) for Windows: http://rubyinstaller.org/
-http://rubyinstaller.org/

-and the Ruby DevKit as well:
+and the Ruby 1.9 DevKit as well: http://rubyinstaller.org/add-ons/devkit/
-http://rubyinstaller.org/add-ons/devkit/

 Install the dev kit (from the folder where you placed it):